rohitpatwa/leetcode/Readme.md

 796. Rotate String : s1 and s2 can be represented as xy and yx.
 Both x and y are contained in xyxy. | return bool(B in A+A and len(A)==len(B))
 83. Remove Duplicates from Sorted List : recurse on the linked list while ptr.next. store curr val. if next.val==curr, remove next; else val = next.val
 237. Delete Node in a Linked List : Update the node value to its next element's value. node.next = node.next.next
-203. Remove Linked List Elements : Initiate temp = ListNode(-1). temp.next = head; iterate over the list and keep removing matching elements as you go.
-445. Add Two Numbers II : Find len of two linked lists.
-Pad shorter one with 0s.
-Call them recursively.
-When end is reached, keep adding the elements and maintain the carry bit.
-160. Intersection of Two Linked Lists : Find the lengths of the two ll.
-Move the head of larger ll by l1-l2 steps.
-Then move both heads and compare at step.
 155. Min Stack : Use additional stack to store the min-so-far elements.
 When popping, check if the popped element is the min so far.
 If yes, pop.
 202. Happy number : Use fast pointer slow pointer approach to detect a cycle.
 If cycle found, return False, if 1 reached, return True.
 283. Move Zeroes : Use fast pointer, slow pointer approach.
 Move slow pointer if arr[slow] != 0.
 Move fast always, When arr[slow]==0, swap slow fast values.
 122. Best Time to Buy and Sell Stock II : Iterate on array from 1 to n.
 Wherever, arr[i] > arr[i-1], add it to profit.
-49. Group Anagrams : Sorting each word is a linear time operation(counting sort).
-Sort each word and add it to a dictionary whose values are lists of words.
 110. Balanced Binary Tree : Use height of left tree and right tree to check if they are balanced.
 At any point, if unbalanced, return -1 which avoids further computation and return False.
 98. Validate Binary Search Tree : Create a helper func which takes (node, lower_bound and upper_bound).
 Recursively call on left and right sub tree.
 1404.
 Number of Steps to Reduce a Number in Binary Representation to One : Look at 1 bit (b) at a time(right to left) and maintain a carry (c). (b=0,c=0->1,c=0), (b=0,c=1->2, c=1) and so on.